Rattleback 'mystery' explained

 2) friction counters the motion, supplying a decelerating force that over time would force the rattleback to come to a standstill, if it weren't for an imbalance in its weight distribution...

-4) soon we have all the energy that remains from the initially supplied push to the rattleback transformed from rotating motion to rocking motion.
+4) soon we have all the energy that remains from the initially supplied push to the rattleback transformed from rotation to rocking motion.
 This kind of motion is an interplay between inertia and gravity, where gravity and inertia will continually overcompensate.
 The tendency is to just keep rocking, friction is reduced to almost nothing.

-5) this rocking motion would in time exhaust itself, leaving the rattleback motionless, if it weren't for the imbalance in its weight distribution...
+5) this rocking motion would in time exhaust itself, leaving the rattleback motionless, if it weren't for the imbalance in its weight distribution giving a circular component to the rocking motion...

 7) We now have a spinning motion again, much slower than the original, and in the reverse direction.
 It was friction and imbalance that worked together to engineer this reversal of motion, with the help of inertia.

 It is a bit as if you took a spinning ball and changed its axis of spin by 180 degrees.
-It would still be spinning, only now in the opposite direction.
-In the rattleback, the spin during the reversal phase is transformed into rocking motion and then back into spin, only now in the reverse direction.
+It would be continuing to spin, only now it appears to spin in the opposite direction.

 How to make your own rattleback